bramleyccslab/scm-repo/content/projects/categorization/index.md

 ## Secondary Readings

-The presenter should read and incorporate these.
+The presenter should read and incorporate at least two of these.

 |  |  |
 |:----:|:-----|